certat/intelmq-docker/DEVELOP-GUIDE.md

 ### Add your own bots

-Just start coding or pull your bots repository in some folder like ./my_bots in a subfolder bots, so you need for example my_bots/bots/[collectors,parsers,experts,output,parsers]
+Just start coding or pull your bots repository in some folder like, for example, ./my_bots in a subfolder bots, then you have for example my_bots/bots/[collectors,parsers,experts,output,parsers]

 You could take a look at the folder and files in https://github.com/certtools/intelmq/tree/develop/intelmq/bots to start.